matiasnelli/matiasnelli/README.md

 -
 - 👀 I’m interested in aesthetics, writing clean and effective code
 -
-- 🌱 I’m currently learning Ruby
+- 🌱 I’m currently learning SQL
 -
 - 💞️ I’m looking to collaborate on any project that can bring me new experiences
 -